AtsukoCoffey/search4herbs/README.md

 ![Heroku deployment (3)](readme/dep-heroku-3.png "Heroku deployment (3)")

 4. Goes to "Config Vars".
-We are using confidential credentials, so copy the contents of credentials in json file and past into the Config Variables.
+We are using confidential credentials, so copy the contents of the credentials in json file and paste into the Config Variables.
 Also set the value of KEY to "PORT", and the value to "8000" then select add.
 ![Heroku deployment (4)](readme/dep-heroku-4.png "Heroku deployment (4)")

-5. Underneath of "Config Vars" there is "Buildpacks".
+5. Underneath "Config Vars" there is "Buildpacks".
 We will need to add two buildpacks.
 (The order of the buildpacks is important)

 > 1. `heroku/python`